 - The large debt has forced the U.S. to both raise taxes and slow spending through sequestration.
-This has dampened economic growth, which should send the dollar's value down.
+This dampened economic growth, which should send the dollar's value down.

 - As the European Union struggled to resolve the Greece debt crisis, it weakened demand for the euro.
 This strengthened the dollar.

 - The dollar is till a safe haven during any global crisis.
 As a result, foreign investors reverse a long-term trend to diversify their portfolios with more non-dollar denominated assets.

 The Dollar Value Is Measured by Exchange Rates: